"Where can I find RapidVisa testimonials?"

 You may not apply to change your nonimmigrant status if you were admitted to the United States in the following categories:

-If you met the requirements for a K-1 Visa and you married THE SAME PERSON who petitioned you within 90 days of your arrival, you will almost certainly be granted an Adjustment of Status (green card).
+If you met the requirements for a K-1 Visa and you married THE SAME PERSON who petitioned you within 90 days of your arrival, you may be granted an Adjustment of Status (green card).
 If you arrived on a K-3 Visa you likewise will almost certainly be approved.
 However, do note that the financial requirements for the AOS are higher than for the K visas.
 Instead of making 100% of the poverty line income for your household, an AOS sponsor must make 125% of the poverty level.
 There is an exception for Active Duty Military persons that lets them make just 100% of the poverty level for the AOS.
+For more info, see Adjustment of Status Requirements.

 Yes.
 HIV was removed as an inadmissible condition on January 4, 2010.
 HIV testing is no longer required in the medical exam.
 Although forms DS-160, DS-230 and DS-156 still ask about HIV, a person who is infected can legally answer "NO" to this question.